What’s more scary than being with a man who suddenly disappears when you are hurting badly over something?

 At the end of the day though, your choice to stay with him or not would be only yours.

-If it turns out that overall, that you believe you wouldn’t be breaking up with him for the SOLE reason of running away from your fears – and you don’t serve the others by being together, then you can comfortably break up with him and open yourself to another man.
+If it turns out that you believe you wouldn’t be breaking up with him for the sole reason of running away from your fears (because let’s face it, your fears are not a good reason to break up with him), then you can comfortably break up with him and open yourself to another man.

 If you identify his ‘pattern’, and yet, you know inside, that you would be leaving him or threatening him to leave him out of your own tense fear, anger and frustration, then you could be throwing away a beautiful future with a strong, capable man who has good intent with you.